raidensakura/vuepress-blog/docs/posts/2023-08-02-hosting-modmail-on-northflank.md

 ## But what about logviewer?

-I recommend using my logviewer plugin due to significantly less hassle on setting it up.
+I recommend using my logviewer plugin since it's significantly easier to set up.
 Find out how to install it [here](https://github.com/raidensakura/modmail-plugins).

 After you have it installed, simply copy these settings in the network tab and restart your Modmail service for the changes to apply.
 You can also link a custom domain if you own one and know how to link it.
-Make sure to also add `PORT` variable in your environment with `80` as the value.
-This will make logviewer listen on the default HTTP port which is recommended.

 ![Image Example](/img/in-post/2023-08-02/networking.png)